smalluban/papillon/README.md

 [![Build Status](https://travis-ci.org/smalluban/papillon.svg?branch=master)](https://travis-ci.org/smalluban/papillon)
 [![Coverage Status](https://coveralls.io/repos/smalluban/papillon/badge.svg?branch=master)](https://coveralls.io/r/smalluban/papillon?branch=master)

-Papillon is a change detection library.
+Papillon is a smart change detection library.

-The library is using the fact, that changes of data in the context of the browser, cannot be provided more often than the refresh rate of the browser.
+The library is using the fact, that changes of data in the context of the browser cannot be provided more often than the refresh rate of the browser.

 Instead of watching every change, the library creates a frozen states of objects